Focusing on Maintaining & Promoting User Comfort, Health, and Safety in VR and AR

 It is important to note that comfort, health, and safety concerns for AR and VR can be quite different.
 For example, VIMS could be more concerned with VR, but less prevalent in AR due to AR users being able to see the real world under most circumstances.
 However, while VR use typically takes place in a controlled setting with a predefined tracking space, AR may be used anywhere, with potential physical hazards or dynamic events in the surroundings unknown to application designers.

-Health and safety can be divided into physical, physiological, and psychological factors .
 There are also important issues that should be considered for special sectors of the population, such as children, or people with disabilities.
-For example, Yamada-Rice et al. identify unique health and safety issues for children.
+For example, Yamada-Rice et al. identify unique health and safety concerns for children.

-Despite health and safety being important for the use of AR and VR, there have been relatively few venues to present research in the field.
-This workshop will provide an opportunity for academic and industry researchers to present their latest work, and research in the process.
-It will also host a discussion identifying important research topics in health and safety.
+Despite comfort, health, and safety being an important issue for use of AR and VR, there have been relatively few venues to present research in the field.
+This workshop will provide an opportunity for academic and industry researchers to present their latest work, and research in process.
+It will also host a discussion identifying important research topics in comfort, health, and safety.

 We invite submission on a range of related topics, such as:

-- Important research topics in health and safety
+- Important research topics in comfort, health, and safety

-- Techniques for mitigating unseen hazards in VR (e.g. redirected walking), or enabling awareness of the user’s surroundings (e.g. guardian systems)
+- Techniques for mitigating unseen hazards in VR (e.g. redirected walking), or enabling awareness of the user’s surroundings (e.g. guardian systems, augmented virtuality)

-- Studies on psychological and physiological implications of AR/VR use
+- Studies on psychological and physiological implications of AR/VR technology use

-- Novel approaches for limiting distraction or attention hazards during AR
+- Novel approaches for limiting distraction or drawing attention hazards during AR usage

-- Evaluation methods for measuring effects on health and safety
+- Evaluation methods for measuring effects on comfort, health, and safety

 These papers will be 4-8 pages in length (following the TVCG format), and will provide an opportunity for people to present work in progress, or earlier results from ongoing research.
 Selected papers will be invited to present a 20-minute presentation.
 The workshop will also have a keynote speech and time for discussion.